longturn/freeciv21/docs/Manuals/Game/menu.rst

 Build Mine
     Tells a :unit:`Worker` to build a mine on a tile to improve the shield output.

-Plant Forest/Swamp
+Plant Forest / Swamp
     If the unit is on a grassland tile, then you can tell the :unit:`Worker` to plant a forest on the tile.
 If the unit is on a forest tile, then you can tell the :unit:`Worker` to convert the forest to swamp.

 Connect with Road
     Tell a :unit:`Worker` to build a road many times along a given path.

-Connect with Railroad/Maglev
+Connect with Railroad / Maglev
     Tell a :unit:`Worker` to build a railroad or maglev many times along a given path.

 Connect with Irrigation
     Tell a :unit:`Worker` to connect many tiles together with irrigation.
 This is often done to get irrigation from a source of fresh water over to a city.

-Transform to Hills/Swamp/Ocean
+Transform to Hills / Swamp / Ocean
     Tell an :unit:`Engineer` to conduct a major terraforming operation on the tile.
 Mountains can be cut down to hills, forests, and grassland can be converted to swamp and then the swamp can be converted to ocean.
     In some circumstances, an ocean tile can be converted to swamp and then the swamp can be converted to